In this article, I will show you the steps to create a VPC peering connection same region in AWS environment in same region.

 4- Select your VPC1 from the drop-down list and then click Attach internet gateway.

-5- The internet gateway changes to attached state.
+5- The internet gateway changes to the attached state.

 2nd Internet gateway